 Mid-term advisory reports are issued to students who are having difficulty in a course.
-In a midterm advisory report, the faculty member identifies problem areas that need to be addressed for the students to be successful in the course.
+In a mid-term advisory report, the faculty member identifies problem areas that need to be addressed for the students to be successful in the course.
 Students who receive a mid-term advisory report are expected to make an appointment to meet with their professor to address the areas of concern and develop a plan for success.
 If a student has a grade less than C in a didactic course, a mid-term advisory report will be issued.

-LEARNING CONTRACTS
+LEARNING CONTRACT

 Learning contracts are designed to help students succeed in a course when the student has been experiencing difficulties.
 It is not intended to be punitive, but it is a serious effort to identify ways to avoid failure in a clinical.
-A learning contract will include competencies not being achieved, description of problem behaviors, goals to achieve in order to be successful in the course, and a mutually developed plan.
+A learning contract will include competencies not being achieved, description of problem behaviors, goals to achieve to be successful in the course, and a mutually developed plan.
 This plan will include deadlines by which these goals must be achieved.
 The student is expected to fully participate in developing and implementing the plan for improvement and to communicate the plan to all relevant faculty members as long as the contract is in effect.
 If a student is unable to meet the terms of their learning contract, it may become grounds for failure of the course or dismissal from the program.
+Refer to the Student Progression Policy in Appendix A for details regarding the use of the problem area assessment form and learning contract.